-The Big Sable Point Lighthouse is a site you won’t want to miss during your RV trip to this Michigan state park.
+The Big Sable Point Lighthouse is a sight you won’t want to miss during your RV trip to this Michigan state park.
 The lighthouse is a 1.5-mile walk behind the Pines Campground.
-From May to October you can tour this beautiful lighthouse to learn about its history and architecture.
+From May to October, you can tour this beautiful lighthouse to learn about its history and architecture.
 This 112-foot tall beacon has been shining its lights on the open waters since 1876.
 If you're energetic enough to climb the 130 steps to the top of the lighthouse you'll be rewarded with breathtaking views over the lake.

 You’ll want to pack your camera when you take an RV trip to this beautiful state park in the winter.
 You can take awe-inspiring shots of the Big Sable Lighthouse covered in snow or the icy waters of Lake Michigan.
 Thanks to its location, the lighthouse makes a great spot for sunset photos.
 You’ll love exploring 5,300 acres of open wilderness to find the best winter shots for your photo album.
 Whether you're into hiking or prefer to find a quiet spot to capture the natural beauty, you'll find ample opportunity to use your camera at this park.

 Make sure you bundle up when you step out of your RV and hit the trail in the colder months.
 Ludington State Park is open year-round so you can still enjoy over 18 miles of hiking trails through snow-topped forests and sand dunes.
-You’ll love the chance to get up close and personal with the magic of nature in winter.
+The trails are a lot quieter in the winter months but the chance of spotting woodpeckers, eagles, ducks, and geese are good.

 Snowshoe Making Classes

 If you’re looking for a fun-filled activity the whole family can enjoy during your trip to Ludington State Park, attend a snowshoe making class.
-You’ll be guided by an expert to make your own traditional wooden snowshoes.
+You’ll be guided by an expert to weave your own pair of traditional wooden snowshoes.
 If the weather conditions are right, the class often includes a short snowshoe walk as well.
 The cost of the class includes all of the materials you’ll need.
 These engaging classes take place in December and January.

 Guided Snowshoe Walk